Sanjeeev-K/Quad-rotor-Project/Planner/README.md

 # Quad-rotor-Project
-RBE501 Robot Dynamics Project - Path Planning module Instructions for use:
+RBE501 Robot Dynamics Project - Path Planning module

+In this module, we make use the repository from github.com/motion-planning as a base.
+On top of that, we add functionalities for multi-point navigation and more robust obstacle avoidance for a quad-rotor.

+Instructions for use:

 1. Download/Gitclone the directory from here : https://github.com/motion-planning/rrt-algorithms into a single folder, say rrt-algorithms.